xlorne/pentaho-kettle/building.md

     <version>0.9.46</version>
  </dependency>
 ```
-you can download the jar file from the following URL and install it in the local repository.
+you can download the jar file from the following URL and copy it to the local repository.

 ## Building it